liucongcas/GLORI-tools/README.md

 ## News
 * As of June 15th, 2023, We have updated the format of the .totalCR.txt file to make it more user-friendly and easier to read.
 Please see Section 5.3 for details.
 * As of June 23th, 2023, We have added an ciatiaon information for GLORI-tools.
+* As of June 23th, 2023, an additional run parameter has been added to obtain a comprehensive list of all annotated A citations.
+Please refer to Section 4.5 for details

 ## Table of content
 * Background